You must have a National Insurance number to make NIC. This guide explains how the National Insurance number online application works.

 What happens if you lose an existing National Insurance number?
 As a rule you can find it on your wage payslips, pension, or on your P60.

-Providing you can prove your entitlement, you may start working before you get your NI number.
-You must inform your employer that you have applied for it and provide them with your NI number when you have it.
+To start working before you get your NI number, you will need to prove your right to work in the United Kingdom.
+You must inform your employer that you have applied for it and provide them with your NI number when you get it.

 In some cases the Jobcentre Plus may ask you to attend a National Insurance number interview.
 They might ask you about your current circumstances and why you are applying for a NI number.